Hyundai Ioniq 5: Overview

-The Ioniq 5 was revealed globally on 23 February 2021.
+Hyundai presented the Ioniq 5 globally on 23 February 2021.
 Its design was previewed by the Hyundai 45 EV Concept which was presented at the Frankfurt Motor Show in September 2019.
-Both the concept car and the production version are inspired by the original Hyundai Pony, and features the Parametric Pixel design that is applied to the headlights, tail lights, and wheels.
-The vehicle's clamshell bonnet spans the entire width to make a sleek look with the 20-inch aerodynamic wheels.
+Both the concept car and the production version are inspired by the original Hyundai Pony, and features a theme, marketed as Parametric Pixel, applied to the headlights, tail lights, and wheels.
+The vehicle's clamshell bonnet spans the entire width with the 20-inch aerodynamic wheels.
 The "45" describes both the 45th anniversary of the Pony coupe and the 45-degree angles prominent on the sides of the concept.
 At the time, Hyundai called the design language "sensuous sportiness" and described the front and rear lights as carrying a "kinetic cube" theme.

-The Ioniq 5 was developed under the project code NE as the first vehicle to be based on the E-GMP platform.
-The dedicated electric vehicle platform enables the vehicle to adopt a fully flat interior floor with a 3-meter long wheelbase.
-The flat floor allows Hyundai engineers to develop a sliding front central console marketed as 'Universal Island', which is able to slide backwards by 140 mm.
-The vehicle has a cargo capacity of 531 L behind the rear seats that can be increased to nearly 1600 L with the second row seats folded.
-The rear legroom space was achieved by making the front seats approximately 30 per cent shorter than typical seats.
+The Ioniq 5 was developed under the project code NE as the first vehicle based on the E-GMP platform.
+The dedicated electric vehicle platform enables a fully flat interior floor with a 3-meter long wheelbase.
+The flat floor allows Hyundai engineers to develop a sliding front central console, marketed as Universal Island, which slides back by 140 mm.
+The vehicle has a cargo capacity of about 527–531 L (18.6–18.8 cu ft) behind the rear seats, depending on market and measurement method, and approximately 1,587–1,600 L (56.0–56.5 cu ft) with the second row seats folded.Greater rear legroom space was achieved by front seats approximately 30 per cent shorter than typical.

-The dashboard of the Ioniq 5 is made up of two 12-inch screens: an instrument cluster display and the touchscreen infotainment system, both under one piece of glass.
+The instrument panel of the Ioniq 5 uses two 12-inch screens: an instrument cluster display and the touchscreen infotainment system, both under a single glass screen.
 It is equipped with an optional head-up display with augmented reality support.
-Many of the interior parts are made from recycled materials, including PET bottles.
+Numerous interior parts are made from recycled materials, including PET bottles.
 The Ioniq 5 can be optioned with a single large glass panel roof without any support beams.

-The Ioniq 5 also features a front boot (alternatively called a frunk), which has a 57 L capacity for the RWD version (except North America), while the AWD model and all North American versions have a 24 L capacity, due to the extra mechanical components underneath to support the front electric motor.
+The Ioniq 5 also features a front boot (alternatively called a frunk), with a 57 L capacity for the RWD version (except North America), while the AWD model and all North American versions have a 24 L capacity, due to the extra mechanical components underneath to support the front electric motor.
 It has the ability to charge electrical equipment through the built-in V2L (Vehicle to Load) function.
 It can supply up to 3.6 kW of power from the port mounted under the rear seats (except Australia) and from another port installed outside.
 The exterior port is able to supply power even if the vehicle is turned off.

 In some markets, the Ioniq 5 is offered with an optional Digital Side Mirror (DSM) which replaces the conventional side mirrors with cameras and OLED screens.
+The feature has not been offered in the United States, where camera-based systems have not yet been permitted to replace exterior side mirrors on production passenger vehicles.